-1. Timing: My goal is to provide one lengthy, image-rich post bi-monthly.
+1. Timing: My goal is to provide one lengthy, image-rich post as often as time allows.
 While I have started with an early modern English book, I will be moving to other periods and places in subsequent posts.
 The goal is to showcase the rich breadth of materials at my local institutions.

 2. Scope: Each post will focus on a particular imprint and/or manuscript, looking at how it was produced and by whom, while also considering evidence of reading and ownership.
 Some posts will dig deep into the bibliographical trenches, looking at variants and other finer points of print production, while other posts will focus on broader issues in readership and publishing and the larger social and political issues at stake.

 3. Additions and Amendations: One of the beautiful things about working in digital environments is that you can make changes fairly easily.
 In the event I need to revise a point, add to a post, or incorporate new thoughts from a comment, I will do so.
 All changes will be noted in dark grey font and they will be dated.